yeliu918/KG-BART/README.md

 ## Dependencies
 * Python 3 (tested on python 3.6)
-* PyTorch (with GPU and CUDA enabled installation (though the code is runnable on CPU, it would be way too slow))
+* PyTorch (with GPU and CUDA enabled installation)
+* amp
 * tqdm
+## Acknowledgments
+Our code is based on Huggingface Transformer.
+We thank the authors for their wonderful open-source efforts.